tags : Database, PostgreSQL

 - Interesting thing is, I can

-some column even if that column is not mentioned in theSELECT
+ORDER BYsome column even if that column is not mentioned in theSELECTstatement. - We can also

-on a column alias created bySELECT
+ORDER BYon a column alias created bySELECTusingAS

 - The database will store the tuples any way it wants